Carbonnetwork001/Resume/README.md

 # Resume
-A website describing the qualification of Akande Mubarak Adeola
+A website describing the qualification of Akande Mubaraq Adeola